pyca/cryptography/docs/development/test-vectors.rst

   using ``ed448-pkcs8.pem`` as key.
 * ``ca/rsa_ca.pem`` - A self-signed RSA certificate with ``basicConstraints``
   set to true.
 Its private key is ``ca/rsa_key.pem``.
+* ``invalid-sct-version.der`` - A certificate with an SCT with an unknown version.
+* ``invalid-sct-length.der`` - A certificate with an SCT with an internal length greater than the amount of data.

 Custom X.509 Request Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~